 Cloudy days are easy on the eyes and add an allure of mystery and calm.
 Going into the garden, knowing I had overcast weather, I went in with the intent to capture the atypical sights of the garden with a near grunge feel.
 The main sights, from the halls to Moon Gate, and the Inner Garden are all exquisite, but I find that no matter where I am, I am drawn to corners, entries, and odd spaces.

 Since I gravitate towards these areas, the best time to go is in the morning.
-As a matter of fact, the best time in general is to go in the morning during a week day.
+As a matter of fact, the best time, in general, is to go in the morning during a weekday.
 As a major tourist spot, it fills up fast.
 The garden opens at 8:00 a.m. or 8:30 a.m., depending on the season and day.
 It is best to get there right when it opens or earlier.
-Earlier means less people.
+Earlier means fewer people.
 Take advantage of the vacant streets and no lines.
 It is a good time to scout what vendors you want to see nearby before they are mobbed by crowds.
 You get the best feel of the old market streets surrounding Yuyuan Garden in the early morning.

-As you can see from the photos here and with a quick trip to my photo album, there is a combination of desaturation and high contrast, contradicting the lack luster.
-I am fan of high contrast and while I love color, turning down the vibrance and saturation makes for an intriguing scene.
-All of my photos for this album were taken in RAW format and edited in Adobe Lightroom.
+As you can see from the photos here and with a quick trip to my photo album, there is a combination of desaturation and high contrast, contradicting the lack of luster.
+I am a fan of high contrast and while I love color, turning down the vibrance and saturation makes for an intriguing scene.
+All of my photos for this album were taken in RAW format for better color grading.